AngeloBongiorno/SE2-group07/backend/API.md

 - Response Body Content: None
 - Access Constraints: None
 - Additional Constraints:
-  - Returns a 404 if no ticketId was matched, i.e. either the ticket was never in the table or it has already been removed
+  - Returns a `404 TicketNotFoundError` if no ticketId was matched, i.e. either the ticket was never in the table or it has already been removed

+#### POST `callCustomer`

+Inserts a ticket in the TicketsToShow table.
+To use when the officer calls the next customer, i.e. sets his status to called.

+- Request Parameters: None
+- Request Body Content: A `TicketToShow` object
+  - Example: `{ticketId: 343, serviceType: 1, counterId: 4, called_at: "10:09:27"}`
+- Access Constraints: None
+- Additional Constraints:
+  - Returns a `409 TicketAlreadyExistsError` if the ticket was already inserted in the table
+  - Returns a `400 ForeignKeyConstraintError` if there is a foreign key constraint violation (i.e., the referenced foreign key does not exist)

 #### Example of a request with parameters -- (don't delete until finalization pls)
 xxxxx